When your customers land on your product page, it’s only half the success. Now you need to make sure that...

 Figma, on the other hand, offers all the features of InVision in one place, accessible from the web-based app.

-Figma has to be integrated with Principle for animation features.
+Figma has to be integrated with the Principle for animation features.
 And there’s a caveat—Principle is available for macOS only.

 InVision Studio has pretty decent timeline animation features, something only UXpin can boast about among the biggest players in the realm of UI design tools.